dbayardAWS/kinesis-labs/lab1/README.md

 ![screenshot](images/s32.png)

 ### Use the UI to define the KDAJ application
+While the AWS CLI can be used to define your application, we will use the Kinesis Console UI to do so because it demonstrates the concepts and parameters better.
+To use the CLI to create an application, you can find an example [here](https://docs.aws.amazon.com/kinesisanalytics/latest/java/get-started-exercise.html#get-started-exercise-7-cli).

 * In the AWS Console, use the Services menu and navigate to the Kinesis console.
 One way to do so, is to expand the Services top menu and type "Kinesis" in the service search field.